 15.)
 Side challenges (including the Salmon Slam, Freshwater Slam, Saltwater Slam) are available in which points count for only a subset of fish.
 The target fish are located on each slam leaderboard.
 Other side challenges exist which apply to all AOTY fish species, such as the On The Fly challenge and the Tiny Fish challenge.
 In all cases, unless otherwise noted, you cannot win a prize for both the AOTY Main Event and a side challenge.
 If you win a prize for the AOTY Main Event then the participant with the next highest points will win the side challenge.

 16.)
-The youth division is for children 13 and younger and is free with a paid adult's AOTY registration.
+The youth division is for children 13 and younger and are free with a paid adult's AOTY registration.
 The youth division has it's own leader board and prizes.
 Rules for the youth division are slightly more relaxed, for example, and adult can assist in netting a youth's fish.
 As a general rule of thumb.. "as a parent would you be proud to say your child caught this fish from a kayak".. if so feel free to enter it.

 |Rainbow Trout||8.0 pts/in|